Coconut Bliss Balls with Medjool Dates & Raw Cacao

 - 25 g desiccated coconut + 2 tbsp for rolling

-- pinch of Himalayan pink rock salt - or any salt of choice
+- 1 pinch Himalayan pink rock salt or salt of choice

 Instructions

 - Drain the cashews and blitz in a food processor along with the desiccated coconut.
-I used the pulse action on my multi-functional Thermocook for about 10 seconds.
+I used the pulse action on my multi-functional Thermocook for about 10 seconds.125 g cashew nuts, 25 g desiccated coconut

 - Add the remaining ingredients, ensuring their are no stones left in the dates and blitz again until everything is thoroughly combined.
-Again I used the pulse action on my Thermocook for a further 10 seconds.
+Again I used the pulse action on my Thermocook for a further 10 seconds.150 g Medjool dates, 3 tbsp raw cacao powder, 1 tsp cold-pressed coconut oil, 1 pinch Himalayan pink rock salt

 - Place the remaining desiccated coconut into a bowl.